- 1 Readme First

 - Example of N+

-- Alternative charge specification (don't use both approaches to specify charges; the method above is preferred)
+2. Alternative charge specification (if use both approaches to specify charges, need to be consistent)

 - After the bond block